Famous Jazz Dancers

 Famous Jazz Dancers of Today

-There are many excellent jazz dancers and choreographers of today that will be remembered for their contributions in years to come.
+There are many excellent jazz dancers and famous choreographers of today that will be remembered for their contributions in years to come.
 These include: